akshithkonda1/nexus-secure-ai-engine/README.md

 - Opt-in across all subscription tiers
 - Full transparency on data collection and usage

-## Pricing

-**Free**: Workspace with limited TORON queries **Premium ($19/mo)**: Unlimited TORON, full Workspace features **Ultra ($39/mo)**: Priority processing, advanced analytics, API access

-*Strategy note*: Premium launches high then drops when Ultra releases, with automatic upgrades for existing subscribers.

-## Development Status

-**Current**: Active development toward January 20, 2026 beta launch **Completed**:
-- TORON core architecture (11 models orchestrated)
-- Workspace interface (4 widgets, 5 focus modes)
-- Telemetry infrastructure (production-ready)
-- OAuth backend integration design

-**In Progress**:
-- Production-ready implementations
-- Error handling and fallback procedures
-- Launch readiness sprint (26 days)

-## Target Market

-**Initial**: University students in Texas (San Antonio → Austin → Houston → Dallas) **Near-term**: Everyday consumers seeking accurate answers + critical thinking development **Long-term**: Enterprise expansion (years 3-4)

 ## Mission

 To provide everyday consumers with AI tools that develop critical thinking rather than dependency.
 We position against single-model AI systems that smooth over complexity, offering instead a platform that respects user intelligence by preserving the uncertainty inherent in complex questions.

-## Sustainability Target

-$637K ARR by August 2026 through dual revenue streams:
-1. Consumer SaaS subscriptions
-2. Anonymized telemetry data sales to AI providers

 ## Why "Ryuzen"?

-The name combines concepts of flow (Ryu) and mindfulness (Zen)—reflecting our approach to AI interaction that balances rapid multi-model processing with thoughtful, honest synthesis.
+The name combines Japanese concepts: 竜/龍 (Ryu) meaning "dragon" or "flow" and 禅 (Zen) meaning "meditation/Buddhist philosophy" or "mindfulness"—reflecting our approach to AI interaction that balances rapid multi-model processing with thoughtful, honest synthesis.

 ## Contributing